 (Smith’s name does not appear on pre- and post-primary state election disclosure forms – which allows him to deflect questions about his slate.
-Instead, the latest report lists the slate’s chairman, Phyllis Panopoulos, Smith’s former executive assistant, and treasurer, William “Chris” McCullom, whom Smith appointed to his present post as Baltimore County’s agriculture director.)
+Instead, the latest report lists the slate’s chairman, Phyllis Panopoulos, Smith’s former executive assistant, and treasurer, William “Chris” McCullom, whom Smith appointed to his present post as executive director of Baltimore County’s Ag Center.)

 Two years ago, Smith influenced Baltimore City elections by using the Victory Slate to make a $100,000 loan to Pugh during the final days of her primary battle with Sheila Dixon.

 The loan was so hurried that Smith forgot to put Pugh’s name on the Victory Slate’s list of affiliated candidates.
 This violation of state election law resulted in a gentle rebuke by State Prosecutor Emmet Davitt and a $3,000 civil fine.

 He got a job, newly created by Pugh after she won the primary and coasted to a lopsided victory in the general election.

 That job – chief of strategic alliances – came with a $178,500 salary last year, one of the biggest paychecks in city government.
 At the same time, his responsibilities are vague, relating to the supervision of the transportation department and expediting real estate development for the mayor.

 His appointment was trumpeted by the Towson law firm run by his son, Michael Paul Smith.